- Home

 Home Resale & Rentals

-We now only accept Self-Inspections
+We now only accept Self-Inspections Affidavits.

 Supporting Documentation can be sent to: ResidentialResale@hopewelltwpfire.org

-All residences in Hopewell Township, Pennington Borough and Hopewell Borough are required to apply for a certificate of Smoke Alarm, Carbon Monoxide Alarm and Fire Extinguisher Compliance prior to being sold, leased, or otherwise made subject to a change of occupancy including rentals.
+All residences in Hopewell Township, Pennington Borough and Hopewell Borough are required to apply for a certificate of Smoke Alarm, Carbon Monoxide Alarm Compliance prior to being sold, leased, or otherwise made subject to a change of occupancy including rentals.
 The up-to-date application is located at the bottom of the page.
 Old revisions will not be accepted.

 Application Fee Schedule: